New Hampshire’s Omni Mt Washington Hotel is a step back in time

 °Crawford Notch- This area has the highest waterfalls, outlook ledges, and trailside features.
 Hiking trails aplenty!

-°Jackson- A covered bridge and white-steepled church make Jackson a stand out.
+°Jackson- A covered bridge and white-steepled church make Jackson stand out.
 Jackson has a lively arts scene.
 Nordic ski trails are best in the East.
 Jackson also has a marvelous waterfall right in the village.

 °North Conway and Conway– Shopping is king here.
 Outlets are mixed with unique boutiques.
 The area is also one of New England’s best gatherings of fine restaurants.
 Weekend and leaf-peeking season can create horrific traffic so plan accordingly.